Chaminade University of Honolulu: Campus

 Chaminade's main campus, serving the undergraduate program and graduate program, is at the base of St. Louis Heights, a residential division of the Kaimuki district.
-Chaminade is approximately two miles outside Waikiki and four miles from Downtown Honolulu.
+Chaminade is about two miles outside Waikiki and four miles from Downtown Honolulu.

-After receiving a large grant in 2003, the campus underwent extensive renovation and construction.
-This included the construction of the Sullivan Family Library, and the Dr. Lawrence K.W. and Mrs. BoHing Chan Tseu Center for Nursing Education.
+After receiving a grant in 2003, the campus underwent renovation and construction.
+This included construction of the Sullivan Family Library and the Dr. Lawrence K.W. and Mrs. BoHing Chan Tseu Center for Nursing Education.

-Chaminade's accelerated evening and online program (Adult Evening and Online Program) offers evening courses for nine degree programs at satellite locations on local military bases, community colleges and community centers.

 Academics

-Chaminade has 5 schools: Natural Sciences and Mathematics; Business and Communication; Humanities, Arts, and Design; Education and Behavioral Science; and Nursing.
+Chaminade has five schools: Natural Sciences and Mathematics; Business and Communication; Humanities, Arts, and Design; Education and Behavioral Science; and Nursing.
 Across the schools, there are 25 day undergraduate majors, 36 minors, 14 certificates, 6 associate degrees, 19 online degrees, 6 master degrees, and 5 doctoral degrees.

-The Adult Evening and Online Program (AEOP) offers accelerated courses for non-traditional students who wish to take classes in the evening and online.

-Chaminade University of Honolulu Montessori Teacher Education Program is accredited by Montessori Accreditation Council for Teacher Education (MACTE) and affiliated with American Montessori Society (AMS).
+Chaminade is the base for the first United Nations Institute for Training and Research in the Pacific Islands.

 Athletics

 Chaminade University of Honolulu competes in the National Collegiate Athletic Association (NCAA) Division II as a member of the Pacific West Conference, a nine-member athletic conference with members located in California, Hawaii, and Utah.
 Chaminade University fields teams in baseball, basketball, cross country, golf for men, softball, tennis, and volleyball for women.
 In the fall of 2006, men's and women's soccer were added, as well as women's basketball.
 Chaminade University of Honolulu's team name is the "Silverswords," a reference to a Hawaiian plant prized for its beauty and ability to withstand harsh conditions.

 One of the most notable victories in Chaminade University’s athletic history occurred in basketball.
 The university’s basketball team, the Silverswords, defeated the top-ranked Virginia Cavaliers 77–72 in 1982.
 This historic upset is widely regarded as one of the greatest in college basketball.

 Chaminade also hosts the annual Maui Invitational basketball tournament, which began in 1984, partly as a result of the Silverswords' historic 1982 victory over Virginia.